IvanMatejcic/Gym_app/README.md

 # Gym app
-A simple OOP orientated gym system administration app written in C++.
+A simple OOP orientated gym system administration console app written in C++.
 This app was made as a final exam for the subjecy "Object-Oriented Programming".